tellae/starling/docs/overview.rst

 ********

-Starling is a spatial, agent-based simulation framework aimed towards transportation, especially urban mobility.
+Starling is a spatial, agent-based simulation framework aimed towards transportation and mobility.

 The goal of this framework is to provide a base for the development of computer models for the simulation